harshm121/harshm121.github.io/index.md

 <a name="/news"></a>

 # News
-- [June 23] Moved back to India!
+- [Jun 23] Moved back to India!
 Read more [here](https://medium.com/@harshm121/moving-back-to-india-just-after-ms-from-the-us-94b235b40f9e).
 - [May 23] Graduated with an MS in CS from Georgia Tech.
 - [May 22] Started summer internship at Amazon Fashion as an Applied Scientist.
 - [Jan 22] Working with [Prof Zsolt Kira](https://faculty.cc.gatech.edu/~zk15/) on label-efficient frameworks.